 This is the very first dissertation for the PhD programme in Marketing Management, and the first at campus Ringerike.

-About the dissertation
+About the thesis:

 This dissertation addresses a specific problem: radically new products often fail because consumers do not always have the ability to understand the new products and their functional benefits.

 The results from six empirical studies suggest one way for companies to overcome this problem.
 In their marketing communication, companies must emphasize upskilling or ways in which their new products can improve consumers’ skills and capabilities.

 This idea is founded in the fact that people understand their own skills and are generally more motivated to access information that relates to themselves.
 Not all people at all times react to upskilling communication with the same desire to learn new skills.
 For upskilling communication to be effective, companies should ensure that consumers are in a state of growth mindset, which means that they believe in their ability to learn and grow.
 People’s openness to change, learning and effort enables them to appreciate the benefits presented in upskilling communication.
 However, if marketers are unable to identify consumers’ situational growth mindset, then communication based on symbolic benefits is more effective.